delton137/delton137.github.io/_posts/2019-12-31-AI-policy-points.md

   - policy
 ---

 This is a **draft** of policy points I put together for the [US Transhumanist Party](https://en.wikipedia.org/wiki/Transhumanist_Party)'s nominee for president in 2020.
-(I also serve as [director of scholarship](http://transhumanist-party.org/leadership/#DirectorOfScholarship) at the US Tranhumanist Party.)

 # Problem 1  - mass unemployment from automation &amp; AI